cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

   - Lead
   - Pentester

-  Some Cobalt pentesters may be a _Lead_ in one test, a _Pentester_ in a second test, and possibly no role and no involvement in your other pentests.
+  Some Cobalt pentesters may be a Lead in one test, a Pentester in a second test, and possibly no role and no involvement in your other pentests.

-Select Cobalt employees may be assigned as administrators, as _Cobalt Staff_.
+Select Cobalt employees may be assigned as administrators, as Cobalt Staff.

 You can review a list of permissions associated with each organization role in the following
 article: [What do the user roles mean?](https://cobaltio.zendesk.com/hc/en-us/articles/360057093472-What-do-the-user-roles-mean-).